 Pilates Exercise for Seniors Our Motto: "Age with Attitude and Grow Old Disgracefully"

-You'll find the LINK at the bottom of this page for guiding you through a complete program of stretching exercise for seniors, but before you begin, read on.......
+You'll find the LINK at the bottom of this page which links to 2 Menus - one for exercises and one for stretches.
+This will guide you through a complete program of exercises & stretches for seniors, but before you begin, read on.......

 I am a senior at 66 and work specifically with seniors over 50.
 I understand the problems we face, which is why I have produced a series of pilates exercise and stretch DVD's specifically for people in our age group - check out the column to the right...

 In my way of seeing our fitness, there are 7 major issues we need to address.